AlbertHJLee/minster/README.md

     │
     │
     ├── features.py        <- Suite of tools for extracting image and metadata features │
-    │
+    ├── model.py           <- Tools for loading and running regression model │
-    └── utils.py           <- Suite of tools for scraping, manipulating, and formatting data
+    └── utils.py           <- Tools for scraping, manipulating, and formatting data

 * https://github.com/rarcega/instagram-scraper